 • Make sure to move the furniture around so you can get to all sides of it.

-• Use a brush attachment to remove dust, pet hair, and other debris from upholstery.
+• Use a brush attachment to remove dust, pet hair, and other debris from couch cushion covers.

-• Adjust the suction power on the hoover cleaner for different fabrics.
+• Adjust the suction power on the hoover cleaner for different fabrics like velvet fabric.
 A lower setting is better for sensitive materials like velvet or silk.

 • Empty and clean the hoover filter after each use to prevent allergens from being re-circulated into your home air.